infinum/frontend-handbook/Angular/Angular guidelines and best practices/Formatting, naming and best practices.md

 ## Prefix interfaces

 Interfaces should be prefixed with `I`.
-This might be a polarizing decision, but you should do it because you might have cases where some class implements an interface, and you also have a stub class which implements the same interface.
+This might be a polarizing decision, but you should do it because you might have cases where some class implements an interface, and you also have a stub class that implements the same interface.

 ```typescript
 // bad